apache/flink/docs/deployment/resource-providers/standalone/kubernetes.md

 All configuration options are listed on the [configuration page]({% link deployment/config.md %}).
 Configuration options can be added to the `flink-conf.yaml` section of the `flink-configuration-configmap.yaml` config map.

+### Accessing Flink in Kubernetes

+You can then access the Flink UI and submit jobs via different ways:
+*  `kubectl proxy`:

+    1. Run `kubectl proxy` in a terminal.
+    2. Navigate to [http://localhost:8001/api/v1/namespaces/default/services/flink-jobmanager:webui/proxy](http://localhost:8001/api/v1/namespaces/default/services/flink-jobmanager:webui/proxy) in your browser.

+*  `kubectl port-forward`:
+    1. Run `kubectl port-forward ${flink-jobmanager-pod} 8081:8081` to forward your jobmanager's web ui port to local 8081.
+    2. Navigate to [http://localhost:8081](http://localhost:8081) in your browser.
+    3. Moreover, you can use the following command below to submit jobs to the cluster:
+    {% highlight bash %}
+    $ ./bin/flink run -m localhost:8081
+    $ ./examples/streaming/TopSpeedWindowing.jar
+    {% endhighlight %}

+*  Create a `NodePort` service on the rest service of jobmanager:
+    1. Run `kubectl create -f jobmanager-rest-service.yaml` to create the `NodePort` service on jobmanager.
+The example of `jobmanager-rest-service.yaml` can be found in [appendix](#common-cluster-resource-definitions).
+    2. Run `kubectl get svc flink-jobmanager-rest` to know the `node-port` of this service and navigate to [http://&lt;public-node-ip&gt;:&lt;node-port&gt;](http://<public-node-ip>:<node-port>) in your browser.
+    3. If you use minikube, you can get its public ip by running `minikube ip`.
+    4. Similarly to the `port-forward` solution, you can also use the following command below to submit jobs to the cluster:

+    {% highlight bash %}
+    $ ./bin/flink run -m <public-node-ip>:<node-port>
+    $ ./examples/streaming/TopSpeedWindowing.jar
+    {% endhighlight %}

 ### Debugging and Log Access

 Many common errors are easy to detect by checking Flink's log files.
 If you have access to Flink's web user interface, you can access the JobManager and TaskManager logs from there.